vespa-engine/documentation/en/performance/vespa-query-tracing.md

 We use this small python script to traverse the track files and create a JSONL file with Vespa feed operations.
 We will introduce the schema to be used with this feed in the next section.
+The dataset contains some duplicates which we remove based on the combination of artist name and title.

 <pre style="display:none" data-test="file" data-path="create-vespa-feed.py">
 import os